De Kock Leads South Africa To 18-run Win Over USA At T20 World Cup - UrduPoint

 Heinrich Klaasen (36 not out) and Tristan Stubbs (20 not out) added an undefeated 53 for the fifth wicket.

-The United States enjoyed a bright start to their reply on Wednesday, reaching 50 in the first five overs before they struggled to contain the Proteas' pace-spin attack.
+The United States enjoyed a bright start to their reply, reaching 50 in the first five overs before they struggled to contain the Proteas' pace-spin attack.

-Kagiso Rabada removed Steven Taylor (24) and Nitish Kumar (eight) before American hopes suffered a major blow when skipper Aaron Jones was out without scoring.
+Kagiso Rabada removed Steven Taylor (24) and Nitish Kumar (eight) before American hopes suffered a major blow when Jones was out without scoring.

 Jones had smashed an undefeated 94 in the first round win over Canada but lasted just five balls Wednesday when he edged spinner Keshav Maharaj to De Kock.